 How do scholarships work?

 Dawn Farm maintains a limited number of donation-funded beds.
 Our intake staff can discuss eligibility and place prospective residents to the list.
-Unfortunately, the demand far exceeds the supply and we often have waits of 1 to 3 months.
+Unfortunately, the demand far exceeds the supply and we often have waits of one to three months.
 This list is first-come, first-served, and we fill beds as soon as they become available.

 Our intake staff can also discuss other treatment and recovery support options that may be available more quickly and cost less (or cost nothing to the client).